-At 439.7, the year to date average number of long-stay patients is meeting Fraser Health's internal target of 455.
-The year-over-year chart shows our hospitals cared for more long stay patients in the first seven fiscal periods of this year compared to the same periods last year.
-We look to improve and sustain our performance to ensure that patients are receiving the right level of care at the right time in their health care journey.
+At 449.4 the year to date average number of long-stay patients is meeting Fraser Health's internal target of 455.
+The year-over-year chart shows our hospitals cared for more long stay patients in the first nine fiscal periods of this year compared to the same periods last year.
+Despite the climbing trend over the past few periods we continue to look to improve and sustain our performance to ensure that patients are receiving the right level of care at the right time in their health care journey.